KadenMc/PreprocessingHTR/README.md

 # **PreprocessingHTR**

-This pre-processing system takes an image of a full, handwritten page and returns cleaned images of individual words separated by line.
-These images can be fed to Handwritten Text Recognition (HTR) systems, which often accept individual word images.
+This pre-processing system takes an image of a full, handwritten page and returns a class containing pertinent information about the page (much more information on this is available under the section **Usage**).
+Particularly useful are the images of individual words, since these images can be fed to Handwritten Text Recognition (HTR) systems.

 Periodically mentionned is the [SimpleHTR](https://github.com/githubharald/SimpleHTR) system, a handwritten text recognition model.
 This pre-processing tailors the color of the word images to perform well with this model, but it's applicable to all HTR systems.